Skip to main content

 Foxglove's upload APIs use an idempotency mechanism to ensure recordings are processed only once:

-• If two recordings with the same content are uploaded with different key parameters and no device, they will both be imported.
+• If two recordings with the same content are uploaded with different keys, they will both be imported.

 Adding metadata to imports